opendilab/DI-engine-docs/source/02_algo/distributed_rl_eng.rst

 Overall Architecture
 ^^^^^^^^^^
-For common decision problems, the two most commonly used distributed architectures are IMPALA [3]_ and SEED RL [4]_
+For common decision problems, the two most commonly used distributed architectures are IMPALA [3]_ and SEED RL [4]_.

 .. image:: ./images/impala.png
   :align: center

-- The former is the classic Actor-Learner mode; that is, the data collection and training sides are entirely separated, and the latest neural network model is regularly passed from the Learner to the Actor, and the Actor is sent to the Learner after collecting a certain amount of data (i.e. observations).
-If there are multiple Learners, they also periodically synchronize the gradients of the neural network (i.e. the data-parallel model in distributed deep learning).
+- The former is the classic Actor-Learner mode; that is, the data collection and training sides are entirely separated, and the latest neural network model is regularly passed from the Learner to the Actor, and the observations collected by the Actor are sent to the Learner after collecting a certain amount of data (i.e. observations).
+If there are multiple Learners, they also periodically synchronize their gradients to update the neural network (i.e. the data-parallel model in distributed deep learning).

 .. image:: ./images/seed_rl.png
   :scale: 50%